mattmink/bsValidate/README.md

 ```javascript
   $('#theForm').bsValidate();
 ```

-_**Note:** using the `[required]` attribute to indicate a field as being required could cause the browser's validation to override the behavior of the plugin. if this occurs, add the `.required` class to the element instead_

 ## Advanced Use
 Alternatively, a `fields` object can be specified in place of (or in addition to) element attributes to list the fields that should be validated, along with the validation requirements.
 The `[name]` attribute is used as the key name for each field.